ndibbern/CMSI282-Spr.2017/README.md

 ### Learning Outcomes

-- This is the second in a two-course sequence about some of the fundamental data structures, algorithms, problems, and paradigms of computing.
+- This is the second, in a two-course sequence about some of the fundamental data structures, algorithms, problems, and paradigms of computing.

 - A major theme of this course is algorithm paradigms.
 A paradigm transcends any single problem and serves as a more general program model.